 How to harmonise and support the development of the balance sense

-Ensure that all children have daily opportunities of losing uprightness and regaining it in activities such as using stilts and bicycles, crossing wobbly bridges and walking upon stump ends or rocks around a garden edge.
+The balance sense is supported by encouragement towards activities that require being able to return to uprightness against gravity, for example: jumping from heights and standing up, using stilts and bicycles, crossing wobbly bridges, and walking on rocks around a garden’s edges.
+Interest and capacity for this increases from about four – five years old.
 Having non-uniform spacing between steps keeps us aware of where we have to place our feet; it doesn’t exercise the balance sense if someone else has figured out where we should put our feet and controlled the environment.
 Many opportunities can be made available in a home, garden and while out and about.
 It is not necessary to push a child towards balancing, in fact if a child is pushed or made to find their sense of balance in a physical way before they are ready, their relationship to the full context of what the sense provides can be in itself, unbalanced.

 We need to experience what balance is to be able to find a weight or measure that will make something harmonious.
 Mathematics, geometry and music require balance and can be used with props and gestures and extended to comparing weights and measure.
 Also useful are form drawing and moving in patterns such as the figure 8.
 It is good practice for the balance sense to free draw and handwrite on unlined paper rather than colour between the lines.
 Children new to writing can draw the lines on the page themselves then write upon the lines, this is a double practice of the balance sense.
 Wheeling barrows of dirt, digging holes and filling pots with dirt uses the balance sense to hold the weight and perceive the measure.
 Singing in rounds and harmony takes the practice into the social realm.